-U.S. Based Executive Officers' Nonqualified Supplemental Retirement Income Program
+U.S. Based Executive Officers

 The Supplemental Retirement Income Program ("SRIP") for certain U.S. based executive officers was amended in 2006 following a lengthy review process to modernize and tailor it to our needs.
+Additional amendments were made effective January 1, 2008 to reflect Code Section 409A.
+At this time, Messrs.
+Barry and

-At this time, Mr. Barry is the only Named Executive Officer participating in the SRIP.
+Benoliel are the only active executive officers participating in the SRIP.
 Executive officers are designated by the Committee to participate in the SRIP.
-SRIP provides an annual benefit of 50% of the participant's pre-tax "average annual compensation," reduced by three offsets and further reduced if the participant completes fewer than 30 years of service.
-This benefit is generally payable over the participant's lifetime, starting within seven months after the participant's retirement (on account of disability, after attaining age 65, or after attaining age 62 and completing 10 years of service), or starting after the participant's 65th birthday (if the participant's employment terminates after five years of participation but before retirement).
-Other benefit forms are 36 monthly installments (if payments start after the participant attains age 65) or monthly payments over the lifetimes of the participant and his beneficiary.
-However, benefits are payable in a lump sum if the present value of the participant's benefit does not exceed \$30,000 or if the participant dies or a change in control occurs before the participant has started receiving benefits.
+The SRIP provides an annual benefit of 50% of the participant's pre-tax "average annual compensation," reduced by three offsets and further reduced if the participant completes fewer than 30 years of service.
+This benefit is generally payable over the participant's lifetime, starting within seven months after the participant's retirement (on account of disability or after attaining age 62), or starting after the participant's 65th birthday (if the participant's employment terminates after five years of participation but before retirement).
+Other benefit forms are 36 monthly installments (if payments start after the participant attains age 65) or monthly payments over the lifetime of the participant with a lump sum payable to his or her surviving beneficiary.
+However, benefits are payable in a lump sum if the present value of the participant's benefit does not exceed a Code limit (\$16,500 for distributions in 2009) or if the participant dies or a change in control occurs.

-Average annual compensation is the average of the participant's annual base compensation and annual bonuses paid in the three calendar years (of the last 10) in which such amounts were the highest.
-The offsets are the participant's annual Social Security benefit (based on certain assumptions), the annual benefit payable to the participant over his lifetime under the qualified defined benefit retirement plan discussed above, and the aggregate amount of the qualified non-elective contributions made on the participant's behalf under the Quaker Chemical Corporation Retirement Savings Plan (plus assumed earnings) expressed as an annual benefit payable over the participant's lifetime.
+Average annual compensation is defined for this program as the average of the participant's annual base compensation and annual bonuses paid in the three calendar years (of the last ten) in which such amounts were the highest.
+The offsets are the participant's annual Social Security benefit (based on certain assumptions), the annual benefit payable to the participant over his or her lifetime under the qualified defined benefit retirement plan discussed above, and the aggregate amount of the qualified non-elective contributions made on the participant's behalf under the Quaker Chemical Corporation Retirement Savings Plan (plus assumed earnings) expressed as an annual benefit payable over the participant's lifetime.
 The service reduction is equal to 3.333% for each year (or partial year) of service fewer than 30 completed by the participant.

-For two original (and currently the only) active participants in SRIP, including Mr. Barry, their accrued benefit is the greatest of:

-- 1. if employed by the Company at age 55, the benefit payable under the formula set forth in the SRIP as in effect prior to January 1, 2005, based on the original participant's salary plus bonus and years of employment when he attains age 55; or - 2. the sum of the benefit the original participant would have accrued as of December 31, 2006, under the formula set forth in the SRIP as in effect prior to January 1, 2005, based on the original participant's salary plus bonus and years of employment at December 31, 2006, plus the benefit the original participant accrues under the new formula, described above, but disregarding service completed before 2007; or - 3. the amount determined under the new formula described above.
+- For two original (and currently the only) active participants in SRIP, their accrued benefit is the greatest of: - 1. if employed by the Company at age 55, the benefit payable under the formula set forth in the SRIP as in effect prior to January 1, 2005, based on the original participant's salary plus bonus and years of employment when he attains age 55; or - 2. the sum of the benefit the original participant would have accrued as of December 31, 2006, under the formula set forth in the SRIP as in effect prior to January 1, 2005, based on the original participant's salary plus bonus and years of employment at December 31, 2006, plus the benefit the original participant accrues under the new formula, described above, but disregarding service completed before 2007; or - 3. the amount determined under the new formula described above.